 Frosty mornings and misty nights mean our parkland takes on a whole new persona over the winter.
 The car park and Outdoor Cafe are open daily (except 24/25 Dec) so wrap up warm and visit.

 Our Showrooms might be shut but there's plenty to do in Green Court and the park

-We've got a range of events to take you through to Christmas, from carols to storytelling.
+We've got a range of events to take you through to Christmas and into the New Year

 The Knole Project